 WARNING: Do not wind starting rope around your hand.
 Hold rope by the handle only.
-The spark plug socket can be used as an emergency starter grip.

 Remove the belt guard from the vehicle and wind the emergency rope tight around the drive pulley between the sliding half and the roller guard.
 Start the engine as per usual manual starting.